potatoeggy/eifueo/docs/sch3uz.md

 The resonance structures of a compound show that none of the models is truly correct but instead the actual structure is somewhere **in between all of them**, and is **not** "flipping" between the various resonance structures.

 !!! warning
-    Even molecules such as $\text{SO}_2$ have resonance structures as the possible naive structures prior to involving formal charges are also considered to be resonant.
+    Molecules such as $\text{SO}_2$ have resonance structures as the possible naive structures prior to involving formal charges are *not* considered to be resonant.

 The **resonance-hybrid** structure shows that the actual strength of all three bonds is equal and somewhere between a single and double bond.